-One of the components of GSE is gallic acid, which has been shown to inhibit the formation of fibrils by beta-amyloid peptides in animal and laboratory settings (23).
+One of the components of GSE is gallic acid, which animal and lab

-Clusters of beta-amyloid proteins in the brain are characteristic of Alzheimer’s disease (23).
+Clusters of beta-amyloid proteins in the brain are characteristic of Alzheimer’s disease.

 Your kidneys are particularly susceptible to oxidative damage, which is often irreversible.

-This means that their kidneys were much better able to filter urine than those of the control group (32).
+This means that the kidneys of those in the test group were much better able to filter urine than the kidneys of those in the placebo group.

 GSE displays promising antibacterial and antifungal properties.

-Studies have shown that GSE inhibits the growth of common foodborne bacterial infections, including Campylobacter, E. coli and Shiga toxins — all of which are often responsible for severe food poisoning and abdominal upsets (33, 34).
+Studies have shown that GSE inhibits the growth of common foodborne bacteria, including Campylobacter and E. coli, both of which are often responsible for severe food poisoning and abdominal upset.

 Candida is a common yeast-like fungus that can sometimes result in candida overgrowth, or thrush.
 GSE is widely used in traditional medicine as a remedy for candida.

-Unfortunately, human studies on the effect of GSE on infectious growth are still lacking.
+Unfortunately, human studies on GSE’s ability to help treat infections are still lacking.

 The causes of cancer are complex, though DNA damage is a central characteristic.

-The powerful antioxidant activity of GSE has shown potential in inhibiting human breast, lung, gastric, oral squamous cell, liver, prostate and pancreatic cell lines in laboratory settings (38, 39, 40, 41).
+The antioxidant activity of GSE has shown potential to inhibit human breast, lung, gastric, oral squamous cell, liver, prostate, and pancreatic cell lines in lab settings.

 GSE appears to have a protective effect on your liver.

-The liver enzyme alanine aminotransferase (ALT) is a key indicator of liver toxicity, meaning that levels elevate when the liver has sustained damage (37).
+The liver enzyme alanine aminotransferase (ALT) is a key indicator of liver toxicity, meaning that its levels rise when the liver has sustained damage.

-After three months, the GSE group had a 46% reduction in ALT, while the vitamin C group showed little change (49).
+After 3 months, the GSE group experienced a 46% reduction in ALT, while the vitamin C group showed little change.

 Human studies show promise as well.

-These results are most likely due to high proanthocyanidins in GSE triggering the release of growth factors in the skin (53).
+These results are most likely due to high levels of proanthocyanidins in GSE triggering the release of growth factors in the skin.

-Summary GSE creams appear to increase growth factors in your skin, offering a potential treatment in wound healing and therapy for aging skin.
+Summary GSE creams appear to increase growth factors in your skin.
+As such, they

 GSE is generally considered safe with few side effects.